 - Select on Inbound Icon on left

-- Now either you can do a right click or just look at Actions Section on Right.
+- Now either you can do a right-click or just look at Actions Section on Right.

 - Select New Rule

 - Rule Type: Is it a program or port ? or Anything custom?

 - Protocols and Ports: Select the UDP or TCP type and the port number

-- Profile: This can be given a profile or call it scope which we saw in the last post also.
+- Profile: This can be given a profile or call it scope, which we saw in the last post also.
 You can have one rule for Your home network and one for office.

-- Name: Finally give a name to it which is easily identifiable by you.
+- Name: Finally, give a name to it, which is easily identifiable by you.

 On Connection Security rules :

-There is an important section called as Monitoring.
-This can be useful if you want to watch what inbound and inbound action is taking place.
+Creating Connection security rules is more or less similar to other rules, but they get more specific on domains, types of authentication.
+Regular users need not worry about it.
+There is a relevant section called Monitoring.
+It can be useful if you want to watch what inbound and inbound action is taking place.
 The only drawback is I cannot change anything from here.